Australian subspecies formerly known as

 SPHINGINAE, SPHINGIDAE, BOMBYCOIDEA

-The adult moth has long narrow greyish forewings, with variable darker grey and white wavy patterns.
-The hindwings are generally dark grey.
-The thorax is outlined in black, and that outlined in white.
+The adult moth has long narrow brown or grey forewings, each with variable dark grey and white patterns, including a small white spot with some adjacent black streaks near the middle, and white markings near the tornus.
+The hindwings are generally dark grey with a vague pale spot by the tornus.
+The head and thorax are dark brown.
 The abdomen is grey with a dark dorsal line.
-The wingspan can be over 8 cms.
+The wingspan can be over 13 cms.

 The male moths can make a hissing sound by rubbing parts of the abdomen together.

-The species occurs across the south-west Pacific, including
+The species occurs various subspecies across the south-west Pacific, including

 Further reading :